 Most pet insurance policies exclude coverage for pre-existing conditions, routine visits (such as vaccinations and check-ups), cosmetic procedures, and experimental treatments.
 Some policies also have waiting periods for coverage to begin.
 So be sure to read the fine print of any policy you’re considering.

 Is there a discount for multiple pets?

-Some insurers offer discounts for multiple pets, so it’s worth shopping around to see what’s available.
+Some insurers offer cheap pet insurance for multiple dogs and cats, so it’s worth shopping around to see what discounts are available.